mandi1120/hostess_brands_dashboard/README.md

  - Timeline and slicers

 #### Dashboard:
-The Dashboard provides insights into the Hostess Brands, Inc. financial data.

-After some initial exploratory data analysis, I identified several key metrics that may interest someone who invests in TWNK stock, then set out to answer these questions through the following visuals:
+After some initial exploratory data analysis, I identified several key metrics that may interest someone who invests in TWNK stock, then set out to answer these questions through the following visuals presented in the dashboard.

-Visuals:
 - Charts:
     - Net Revenue by Quarter
     - Net Revenue Growth YoY